-Anery corns that are also homozygous dilute (such as the snake on the cover of this book) take on an appearance that is intermediate between that of anery and ghost, in overall lightness.
-However, the dilute gene also appears to "cool" the overall coloration.
-Instead of the warm browns and pastels found on anery/ghost corns, dilutes have more of a steely blue-gray appearance.
+The dilute gene is the fifth hypo-like gene found in corns.
+Its effects are more subtle than hypo.
+The dilute gene also appears to "cool"

+the overall coloration.
 The cooling effect may be due to adendritic pigment cells, causing the pigment to be partially hidden behind the iridophore layers.
 This idea is supported by the observation that all but a small part of the head pattern is invisible in the sheds of these snakes, so that their sheds closely resemble those of a snow or lavender corn.